oracle/oci-cloud-controller-manager/docs/provider-configuration.md

    cluster resides (e.g. `iad`).
  - `passphrase`: The passphrase if the provided private key is encrypted.

-#### Loadbalancer
+#### Load balancer

-These configuration options for the OCI cloud provider pertain to provisioning loadbalancers via the cloud controller manager.
+These configuration options for the OCI cloud provider relate to provisioning loadbalancers via the cloud controller manager.

 ##### Loadbalancer Optional Parameters